-World's largest respiratory genetics study launches on World COPD DayNovember 14th, 2012 in Diseases, Conditions, Syndromes /
+World's largest respiratory genetics study launches on World COPD DayNovember 14, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Researchers from the Universities of Nottingham and Leicester are leading the largest ever study of the genetics relating to lung disease.